airbytehq/airbyte/docs/cloud/managing-airbyte-cloud.md

 # Managing Airbyte Cloud

 This page will help you manage your Airbyte Cloud workspaces and understand Airbyte Cloud limitations.

-## Managing your Airbyte Cloud workspace
+## Manage your Airbyte Cloud workspace

 An Airbyte Workspace allows you to collaborate with other users and manage connections under a shared billing account.

-*Note: Airbyte[ credits](https://airbyte.com/pricing) are assigned per workspace and cannot be transferred between workspaces.*
+*Note: Airbyte [credits](https://airbyte.com/pricing) are assigned per workspace and cannot be transferred between workspaces.*

-## Add users to your workspace
+### Add users to your workspace

 To add a user to your workspace: